andycasey/todo/list.md

 - GENES:
   - [ ] New To Do
   - [ ] Check on status of 3D grid
+  - [ ] Outline plan with Martin or David -- get feedback
 - EMBLA:
   - [ ] Download rest of completed bulge targets
   - [ ] Examine remaining bulge targets -- identify those that need re-doing